rnbguy/oopsla21artifact/oltp/README.md

 It should finish in less than 5 minutes.
 Use this to verify your setup.
 (See below for expected output.)

-## Docker instructions in the case of dependency problems
+## Docker instructions in case of unexpected issues

 If the above command is not executed expectedly (probably because of unusual dependency issues), you can run this artifact inside docker containers.